San Diego Military Defense Lawyer

 The law states that a sexual assault is any use of force, threats, intimidation, or abuse of authority when a person does not or cannot consent to the sexual act.
 These acts include forcible sodomy, or any other unwanted sexual contact that is deemed to be aggravated, abusive or wrongful, or any attempt or threat to engage in these actions.
 The case will hinge on the issue of consent.

-It is absolutely imperative that you have a criminal defense attorney you can count on working for you if you are facing charges of DUI on a military base, or any other criminal offense as a military member.
+It is absolutely imperative that you have a criminal defense attorney you can count on working for you if you are facing charges of DUI, or any other criminal offense as a military member.
 The system is functioning to punish these crimes, and the ramifications of a conviction will last a lifetime and could end your military career.
 No matter what charges you are facing in military court, contact our firm immediately for relentless representation.

-Call now to speak with our San Diego military criminal defense lawyer if you are a service member charged with a crime on base at Camp Pendleton or off-base.
+Call now to speak with our San Diego military criminal defense lawyer if you are a service member at Camp Pendleton charged with a crime.